-In terms of the supply of sustainable energy, we hold an 18% weight to companies involved in the generation of sustainable energy and 33% weight to those exposed to the installation of or equipment used in the process of sustainable energy generation.
+In terms of the supply of sustainable energy, we hold a 19% weight to companies involved in the generation of sustainable energy and 32% weight to those exposed to the installation of or equipment used in the process of sustainable energy generation.

 China Suntien and China Longyuan are our two pure play Chinese wind power producers and they represent around a third of our generation exposure.
-The remaining exposure comes in the form of biomass (Albioma), geothermal (Ormat) and then broad-based wind/solar renewable energy generation through TransAlta Renewables. and NextEra Energy (the largest producer of renewable energy in the world).
+The remaining exposure comes in the form of biomass (Albioma), geothermal (Ormat) and then offshore wind and broad-based wind/solar renewable energy generation through Orsted and NextEra Energy (the largest producer of renewable energy in the world).
 Iberdrola is our one utility.